[ 三 ]

 The dark circles under his eyes were prominent, and his skin as pallid as that of a corpse.
 Beside him his vizier hovered, anxious.

 “Enough.”
-The single shout from before seemed to have drain all of his energy.
-His voice was now barely more than a butterfly’s whisper.
+The contrast in his voice was alarming, as if that single shout before had drained all of his energy.
 “I . . .
 I am tired.
 I will retire to my chambers and tomorrow . . . tomorrow we shall counsel again.
 You are all dismissed.”

 Murmurs fluttered amongst the gathered ministers.
 It was their fourth meeting of the week and the third time the King had ordered an early dismissal.
 The nation’s affairs were slowly but surely slipping behind schedule.